ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Concurrency and parallelism

 Before telling what virtual threads are, we need to explain how they can increase the throughput of concurrent applications.
-It's worth starting by explaining what _concurrency_ is and how it differs from _parallelism_.
+It is worth starting by explaining what _concurrency_ is and how it differs from _parallelism_.

 Parallelism is a technique to accelerate a single task by splitting it into cooperating subtasks scheduled onto multiple computing resources.
 The main performance parameter in parallel applications is _latency_ (the time duration of task processing).
 An example of a parallel code is the Fork/Join framework.